ditatechwriter/cert-manager-website/content/en/docs/concepts/ca-injector.md

 a cert-manager `Certificate`, or from the Kubernetes API server CA certificate (which `cainjector` itself uses to verify its TLS connection to the Kubernetes API server).

-If the *source* is a Kubernetes `Secret`, that resource MUST also have an `cert-manager.io/allow-direct-injection: "true"` annotation.
+If the *source* is a Kubernetes `Secret`, that resource *must* also have an `cert-manager.io/allow-direct-injection: "true"` annotation.
 The three *source* types are explained in more detail below.